AMD Zen 3 Ryzen 5000 Release Date, Specifications, Performance, All We Know

 - Lower base frequency for all models, offset by increased IPC

-- L3 cache now unified in a single 32MB cluster for each eight-core chiplet (CCD)
+- L3 cache now unified in a single 32MB cluster per eight-core chiplet (CCD)

 - Higher pricing across the stack (~$50)